cszach/linux-cli-guide/book/chapter00.md

 calendars.
 Indeed, the console output produced by `cal` showed a calendar with the current date highlighted.

-As said earlier, commands are successively executed in a command line interface.
+As said earlier, commands run one after another in a command line interface.
 That means, after typing a command, the user will have to wait for that command to finish running before he/she can issue the next command<sup><a href="#footnote-1">[1]</a></sup>.
 To better understand what that means, see